Listen to Audio Version:

 Increased post-market surveillance.

-Just one year after its revised MDR, the EU mandated even stricter documentation requirements for Class 3 In Vitro Diagnostic (IVD) medical devices.
-Class 3 IVDs hold the greatest risk for patient participants during testing, and pre- and post-market performance data is continually reported on and monitored.
+The EU mandated even stricter documentation requirements for Class 3 In Vitro Diagnostic (IVD) medical devices one year after its revised MDR.
+Class 3 IVDs hold the greatest risk for patient participants during testing, and pre-and post-market performance data is continually reported on and monitored.
 Clinical trials are critical to IVD testing and welcome increasingly diverse populations, reflecting our current world demographic.

 (Vive la Différence!
 High-Quality Translation Management Optimizes Qualitative Research Outcomes, QRCA Magazine, March 22, 2023)